3mcd/byda/README.md

 	dom: "<div data-load='example'>I died!</div>"
 });

 // Create a new flash and overwrite the innerHTML of the template div with the innerHTML of simulated div. byda.flash().generate(simulated).run();
 ```

+######Notes

+* These functions (flash, generate, run) are listed and described in the API,
+documentation below.

 ##Callbacks